h2oai/wave/website/docs/enterprise/developer-guide.md

 Developers can further customize the runtime environment by [Utilizing Secrets](#utilizing-secrets).

 :::note
-At this moment, q8s does not provide any provisions for developers to customize the OS, native OS dependencies, Qd version, etc.
+At this moment, the platform does not provide any provisions for developers to customize the OS, native OS dependencies, Qd version, etc.

 We are actively working on improving this.